ainielse/majamizer/README.md

 After installing the plug-in, please review the help and comments contained in the plug-in.

 You can use either the plug-in or the application process.
-You do not need both.
+You do not need both. **In both cases, use a server side condition so that it does not run on the login page.** It won't cause a big issue if it runs on the login page, but it will cause an unnecessary redirect on that page.

 ## Known Issues